Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

 -   The tool creates the configuration file `~/.s3cfg-lumi-46YXXXXXX` specific for the project,

--    and overwrite the `˜/.s3cfg` configuration file with the new configuration.
+-    and overwrites the `˜/.s3cfg` configuration file with the new configuration.

 So if you want to use `s3cmd` for only one project, or for the last project for which you used `lumio-conf`, you can simply use it as in all the `s3cmd` examples, while if you want to use it